ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 # Run AMI with GitHub Actions {#run_ami_github}

 GitHub Actions help you automate tasks within your software development life cycle.
 GitHub Actions are event-driven, meaning that you can run a series of commands after a specified event has occurred.
-For example, every time someone commits a push or creates a pull request for a repository, you can automatically run the Arm VHT Services that execute automated build or test scripts.
+For example, every time someone commits a push or creates a pull request for a repository, you can automatically run the Arm Virtual Hardware Services that execute automated build or test scripts.
 Refer to [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) for information about the components of GitHub Actions.

 There are several different ways to execute GitHub Actions:
   - [**Self-hosted GitHub runners**](#self_hosted) where the complete GitHub Action is executed on an AWS EC2 Linux instance.